THarmse/End_of_Module_Assignment_MySQL_and_API/README.md

 ## Run the Project
 1. Start the Server:
-Run the following command in your terminal to start the Node.js server\
+Open a command prompt or terminal and run the following command to start the Node.js server\
 npm start

 ----